roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Mary Beth ****** byJust_Plain_Bob© Mike and Alice showed up just after I had showered and changed.
+Mike and Alice showed up just after I had showered and changed.
 Mary Beth was hustling around trying to get us out of the house, but I told her to slow down.
 I told them that I needed them to come into the den so I could show them a funny video that I had gotten earlier in the day.

  They came into the den and I told Mary Beth to hit the 'play' button on the VCR.
 The video was very clear and Mary Beth got very red in the face.
 Mike paled and Alice was stunned.
 I just stood there and watched.
 Alice recovered first and she hollered "You rotten son of a bitch" and kneed Mike in the balls and then said: